fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 Availability Zones are unique physical locations that are equipped with independent power, cooling and networking.
 There are normally **three** Availability Zones in a region

 **1 Region -> (Max) 3 Avalability Zones(AZ) -> Each Availability Zone has one or more data center**

+### Availability Zone (AZ) vs Avalibility Sets (AS)

+See, AZ is a collection of one or more data centers, but AS is like a collection on different physical servers or say racks.
+Hundred of racks / servers and multiple networking areas, power areas make up an datacenter.

+If you have two or more VMs instancesdeployed in two or more Availibility Zones, you will get an SLA if 99.99% for VM connectivit to at least one instance.